ryanrestine/HackTheBox_WriteUps/windows_machines/sauna_notes.md

 ![secretsdump.png](../assets/sauna_assets/secretsdump.png)

 Nice!
-We should now have the keys to the kingdom here (It's a good feeling to have to zoom way out, just to included all hashes you dumped in a screenshot!).
+We should now have the keys to the kingdom here (It's a good feeling to have to zoom way out, just to include all hashes you dumped in a screenshot!).
 Lets see if we can pass-the-hash with the administrator NTLM hash to logon and collect the last flag:

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Sauna]